New to Investing? Four Tools to Get You Started.

 by Steve Sweetney

 For a long time, the stock market seemed like a daunting place.
-After all, it felt like a high stakes, zero-sum game.
+It felt like a high stakes, zero-sum game.
 But that’s not entirely true, although some trades (in the case of option contracts) can be .

 After a nudge from an older brother and a few chapters of, “The Simple Path to Wealth,” I took my first step into the market by investing in index funds.
 I had done enough research to know they were “safe” investments and that I was getting a diverse portfolio!